web-platform-tests/interop/README.md

 # The Interop Project

-Welcome to the Interop project, an ongoing effort to make the web more interoperable in key areas, prioritized by web developer and user needs.
-This is part of [the web-platform-tests project](https://github.com/web-platform-tests/wpt), the main test suite for the web platform.
+Welcome to the Interop Project, an ongoing effort to make the web more interoperable in key areas, prioritized by web developer and user needs.
+This is part of [the web-platform-tests project](https://github.com/web-platform-tests/wpt), the main test suite for the web platform, and worked on by the [Interop Team](./supporters.md).

 Please see the [Interop 2023](./2023/README.md) for the current iteration of the project!